vasco1m/RPCW2023-Projeto/README.md

 - Email-Templates: A module for sending email templates.
 - Mongoose: An Object Data Modeling (ODM) library for MongoDB.

+## Datasets
+The datasets used in this project were provided by the professor, and they can be found in this [link](https://drive.google.com/drive/folders/1pJUTOVOGeo1uMxX9WywBrQUmKPKr-EIG?usp=sharing).

 ## Installation and Setup

 To run this code locally, please follow these steps: